 Won state wide recipe contest in Idaho magazine.

-Voted best martini, best dessert, best fine dining by Idaho Press Tribune (7 years in a row as of now).
+Voted best martini, best dessert, best fine dining, best place to take a date by Idaho Press Tribune (7 years in a row as of now).

 James Beard Nominee for 3 years in a row as “Best Chef Northwest” and the only representative for Idaho (2009/2010/2011).

 Idaho’s representative to Taiwan promoting Idaho/Northwest foods with western technique 2011 and 2012.

 Doubled sales since opening, topping the 2 million dollar mark with over 50 employees.

 Contacted by Food Network to participate in the show “Extreme Chef”